Fed keeps interest rates near zero and warns of further pandemic strain on the economy - KESQ

 “The ongoing public health crisis will continue to weigh on economic activity, employment, and inflation in the near term, and poses considerable risks to the economic outlook over the medium term,” said the central bank in its November monetary policy statement.

-For the months to come, the Fed committed to buying more Treasury and agency mortgage-backed securities at least at the current pace of purchases to continue supporting financial market conditions.
-Fed Chairman Jerome Powell said during a press conference Thursday that the Fed currently buys $80 billion in Treasury securities and $40 billion in agency mortgage-backed securities a month.
+For the months to come, the Fed committed to more asset purchases at least at the current pace of $80 billion Treasury securities and $40 billion agency mortgage-backed securities per month.

-An internal Fed survey in September showed the central bank officials expect to keep interest rates on hold through 2023.

-“The current economic downturn is the most severe in our lifetimes,” Powell said Thursday.

 “Economic dislocation has upended many lives and left significant uncertainty for the future,” Powell said.